In the middle of all my Memorial Day shopping and party plans, I heard something so poignant, so true and so profound…

 Not even a little.

-All the calls I had ever seen in the movies from officers during a war never ended well.
+All the calls I had ever seen in the movies from officers during wartime never ended well.

-I entered the office and took the phone said hello.
-It was the smallest tiniest hello that sounded like a cross between a squeak and a whisper.
+I entered the office and took the phone and faintly whispered smallest tiniest hello that sounded like a cross between a mumble and a squeak.

 I didn’t understand.